solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/_index.md

 There are two exceptions to this rule:

 - if the child attribute attribute defines its own `AuthConfig`, or
-- if the child explicitly disables authentication via the `disabled: true` configuration.
+- if the child explicitly disables authentication via the `disable: true` configuration.

 #### Implementations
 We have seen how `AuthConfigs` can be used to define granular authentication configurations for `Virtual Services`.
 For